 Hatuey: Memory of Fire,

 In The Heights where I became the first woman in an Equity production to play Graffiti Pete.

 Broadway Bares - Strip U produced by Broadway Cares/Equity Fights AIDS.

 THE HIP-HOP NUTCRACKER first company and first US east coast tour in the role as ‘the mother.”

-I was also Assistant Choreographer to Luis Salgado for Telemundo UpFront and a production of AIDA: The Musical and a production of the world premier in Spanish of On Your Feet!
+I was also Assistant Choreographer to Luis Salgado for Telemundo UpFront, a production of AIDA: The Musical and a production of the world premier in Spanish of On Your Feet!
 La Historia de Emilio y Gloria Estefan- En Espanol!.

 Artistic Director / Choreographer/ Producer